 After working as a licensed Machinist in England and BC Charan became first a successful realtor, beginning in 1985 and then added property development beginning in 2001.
 Since then he has done of single-family and multi-family residential developments and subdivisions in Surrey, Richmond, North Delta and New Westminster, totaling over 1,400 homes.
 He is a member of the Greater Vancouver Home Builders Association and the Urban Development Institute.
 Charan has been a member of the DS BIA’s Land Use and Economic Development Committee for two years.
 Charan feels that it is important to be involved in the BIA to ensure that the focus and energy required to create a vibrant downtown is maintained.

-Cheryl Christensen, (Current Vice President) Prospera Credit Union
+Cheryl Christensen, (Current Vice Chair) Prospera Credit Union

 Currently Cheryl works for Prospera Credit Union as a Branch Manager, Surrey Centre as well as the Regional Manager for Surrey and Vancouver (3 Branches in Surrey & 1 Vancouver).
 She has 22 years in the Financial Services Industry mainly in the Credit Union System.
 She has held almost every positioning the branch but spent most of her career in Management positions.